Many teachers are relying on remote teaching during this time of social distancing.

 7. Get advice from teachers with online teaching experience.
 Many of them are in our Piano Adventures Discussion Group on Facebook.

-8. Challenge yourself to try something new each week. new app, a new camera setup, or a new way of consolidating lesson notes.
+8. Challenge yourself to try something new each week.
+A new app, a new camera setup, or a new way of consolidating lesson notes.
 For example, Zoom offers advanced features like scheduling, waiting rooms, and multiple camera angles.

 9. Try exchanging video or audio recordings.
 Sometimes a spotty Internet connection or other communication issue makes real-time videoconferencing difficult.
 Sending pre-recorded material and messaging feedback can be quite effective.
 It’s also a welcome “breather” for you, the teacher.